debpal/BharatFinTrack/docs/visualization.rst

 SIP Comparison with Government Securities
 -------------------------------------------
-A bar plot displays the comparison of investments and returns over the years for the `TRI` data of the `NIFTY MIDCAP150 MOMENTUM 50` index and government bond with an assumed coupon rate.
-Data required to compute the SIP must be sourced from the Excel file generated in the :ref:`Total Return Index (TRI) <f_download_tri>` section.
+A bar plot displays the comparison of investments and returns over the years for the ``TRI`` data of the ``NIFTY MIDCAP150 MOMENTUM 50`` index and government bond with an assumed coupon rate.
+Data required to compute the SIP must be sourced from the Excel file generated in the :ref:`Historical TRI Data <f_download_tri>` section.

 .. code-block:: python